 Are there any side effects to the nasal flu vaccine?

-Children’s flu vaccination side effects are generally mild and include the following:
+The most common children’s flu vaccination side effects are generally mild and include the following:

 • A runny or blocked nose